-Zoning provisions relate to allowable land uses and buildable space on each parcel in the Regional District.
-Zoning policies can influence the fire resilience of communities by setting rules for how development on each lot relates to the street and neighbouring parcels.
+Zoning provisions relate to allowable land uses and buildable space on each parcel in the RDN.
+Zoning policies can influence the fire resilience of communities by setting rules for how development on each lot relates to the street and to neighbouring parcels.
 Buildings are provided with minimum setbacks by zone.
 This effectively establishes the distance between buildings and forest vegetation on many properties.
 Setbacks of no less than 10 m between buildings and the outer limit of forest vegetation enable homeowners to take action within this crucial area.
-Currently, most commercial and residential zones in the Bylaw have minimum setbacks of between 2 and 8 m.
-The minimum setback for residential buildings in most rural zones is 8 m from the property line.
-In areas of high wildfire threat guiding buildings sitting away from adjacent forest vegetation can provide value to communities and support active landscape maintenance by homeowners.
+Currently minimum setbacks established for most commercial and residential buildings are between 2 and 4.5 m.
+Buildings must be set back from small (unmapped) watercourses by at least 8 m.
+These are often areas where forest vegetation is retained to meet provincial and federal statutes.
+Siting buildings at least 10 m away from adjacent forest vegetation can provide value to communities and support active landscape maintenance by homeowners.

-Part 3 also regulates the landscaping or vegetation required within a zone.
-These provisions are limited, typically to reduce nuisance between different land uses by controlling the installation of vegetation buffers, such as between residential areas and adjacent highways or industry.
-The design of these buffers can influence wildfire risk, as common hedging species like cedar and yew are ignition hazards that should be kept at least 10 m away from building in interface areas.
+While zoning bylaws can specify requirements on vegetation, none of the general regulations or general zones contain this guidance.
+The design of landscape buffers can influence wildfire risk, as common hedging species like cedar and yew are ignition hazards that should be kept at least 10 m away from buildings in the WUI.

 Using Zoning to guide fire resilient community development can sometimes be inefficient.
 The geography of different zones may not align with an identifiable interface and is often specified more finely than guidelines for interface development need to be.
 This means that properties affected by a zoning amendment may not face an appreciable wildfire hazard.
-Even when appropriately targeted, using zoning to address community wildfire hazard can create a substantial burden of variance for nonconforming properties.
+Even when appropriately targeted, using zoning to address community wildfire hazard can create a substantial burden of variance for non-conforming properties.
 This occurs where zoning amendments apply to existing developments.
 In new developments rezoning with new zones can reduce elements of unfairness but can lead to complicated bylaws.